« Previous step: Phase 2 Questionnaire

-Once you have administered your PAT questionnaire (25 respondents for Grade 12), you must capture and analyze the data.
+Once you have administered your PAT questionnaire (25 responses for Grade 12), you must capture and analyze the data.
 You can create the Microsoft Excel spreadsheet ahead of time as you can plan according to the data as it will appear on your questionnaire.

 Create an Excel workbook in your Phase 2 folder.
 Rename the first worksheet to Data.

 Add a column with the heading “No” and create a list of row headings in column A: 1, 2, 3, etc. up to the number of completed questionnaires you have (25 for Grade 12).

 For example, if the first “question” in your questionnaire is Name, create a column heading Name.
 Headings must be single words with no punctuation at all.
 You will most likely end up with a set of headings for your biographical questions as follows: